-We invite you to learn more about music styles across our state!
+We invite you to explore the sampling of music styles below.

 For some, the word “ballad” can refer to all sorts of songs—from romantic pop songs to folk-revival protest anthems.
 In the North Carolina mountains, ballads are traditional narrative songs, usually sung unaccompanied, and often with origins that stretch back centuries to the British Isles and beyond.
 Parallel strains of Cherokee and African American traditional song enriched the Anglo/Celtic music brought by early white settlers, and new songs entered the tradition as singers chronicled the current events of their day within the ages-old ballad form.
 Ballads have been studied as oral literature and are recognized for their poetic form and as reflections of historical experience.
 Ballads are sometimes known simply as love songs in the Blue Ridge.